Skip to content

 Which is better to live in, Kochi or Trivandrum?

 Now, let’s come to Kochi.
 Kochi is often designated as a city of youth.
 It is primarily because Kochi has a more “international” approach to everything.
-Kochi, or specifically, Ernakulam, has a lot of shopping malls, theatres, fast-food restaurants, high-rise apartments and villas.
-Kochi’s airport is leagues ahead of its Trivandrum counterpart, although it is far off from the city, whereas the Trivandrum airport is inside/very close to the city.
-Kochi has fancy 5-star hotels (Marriott, Le Meridian, Taj Gateway) far better than those in Trivandrum (South Park, The Taj, The Leela).
+Kochi, or specifically Ernakulam, has a lot of shopping malls, theatres, fast-food restaurants, high-rise apartments, and villas.
+Kochi’s airport is leagues ahead of its Trivandrum counterpart, although it is far off from the city, whereas the Trivandrum airport is inside or very close to the city.
+Kochi has fancy 5-star hotels (Marriott, Le Meridian, and Taj Gateway) far better than those in Trivandrum (South Park, The Taj, and The Leela).

 See?